mh-skjelvareid/massimal/dataset_publishing/readme_uav_multispectral_imaging.md

 contained in the metadata of the images.

 ### Datasets from Larvik (Ølbergholmen)
-Multispectral imaging was performed by Medyan Ghareeb from NIVA, as part of the [SeaBee](https://seabee.no/) research infrastructure project.
+Multispectral imaging was performed by NIVA, as part of the [SeaBee](https://seabee.no/) research infrastructure project.
 A [MicaSense Altum](https://support.micasense.com/hc/en-us/articles/360010025413-Altum-Integration-Guide) camera and a [DJI Matrice 210](https://www.dji.com/no/support/product/matrice-200-series) UAV was used for